-He would smile a glorious heart warming smile.
-More often than not they were interested.
+He would smile a brilliant, heart-warming smile.
+More often than not, they were interested.
 They just hadn't had anyone tell them how they could easily afford it before.
-It was the opposite approach to every other double glazing salesperson at the time who went through an excessively long and boring scripted sales routine measuring up every window to within a millimetre of its life and then expecting a cheque for the order at the end.
+It was the opposite approach to every other double glazing salesperson at the time who went through an excessively long and tedious scripted sales routine measuring up every window to within a millimetre of its life and then expecting a cheque for the order at the end.

 Selling Is Easy When You Understand Your Product And The Target Market

 You have to be prepared to do what the top 5% already know.
 Building traffic is a hard slog.
-Unless you have a wonderful product that everyone is clamouring for, it can take several years of consistent effort until you start to see real meaningful results.
+Unless you have a fantastic product that everyone is clamouring for, it can take several years of consistent effort until you start to see real, meaningful results.